 We decided to have a cold fork buffet as the main meal which we felt would give every one choice, and it felt less formal than a 3 course sit down dinner.

 After phoning several caterers, we decided to use a company called Magpie Catering, who were not only friendly and very helpful, but also had a great choice of options for the buffet, as well as some fantastic canape choices too.
 We had gone to a wedding show and had sampled some teeny tiny hamburger canapes.
-I think mini food is so cute ^_^ and we knew we would want canapes at our wedding to tide people over during the time between the ceremony and the reception.
+I think mini food is so cute, and we knew we would want canapes at our wedding to tide people over in the time between the ceremony and the wedding breakfast.

 For drinks during the meal, we were able to provide our own selection of wines and soft drinks, and we didn’t have to pay corkage either.
 Our house looked like an off-license in the weeks leading to the wedding!